 Blink vs Ring - choosing between two of the biggest names in home security cameras and video doorbells is not easy.
 And particularly so, as both companies are owned by Amazon.

 It’s never been easier to build a camera system to protect your home, but never have there been so many genuinely different choices.
-The challenge facing you if you’re buying for the first time is epitomized by the fact that while Amazon have shipped tens of millions of digital assistants, there is only one Alexa, but they’re currently taking two approaches to home security: Blink and Ring.
+The challenge facing you if you’re buying for the first time is epitomized by the fact that while Amazon has shipped tens of millions of digital assistants, there is only one Alexa.
+Nevertheless, Amazon has opted to take two approaches to home security: Blink and Ring.

 Starting with the similarities, both Blink and Ring are Wi-Fi security cameras which capture clips which can be reviewed from your smartphone app at anytime.
 Gone are the days of scrubbing through hours of continuous video to spot a problem; instead the camera itself can identify an issue, record a clip and issue an alert.
 Most also include speakers as well as microphones so live communication through the camera is possible – why doorbells and security cameras have so much in common.